silshack/inls161fall2016/_posts/2016-09-12-git-and-github-lab.md

 # Fork

-The first thing that we are going to do today is fork some code that will allow us to have something to work with in CodeAnywhere later.
+The first thing that we are going to do today is fork some code that will allow us to have something to work with in Cloud9 later.
 We'll use this as an opportunity to get wome web code and see what that looks like.

 You are not committing to anything today: this is just for practice.